System-Theoretic Analysis of Dynamic Generalized Nash Equilibria -- Turnpikes and Dissipativity: Dissipativity and Turnpikes for GNEPs

 We have established in the previous section under which conditions the open-loop trajectory will spend most of its time at the turnpike, the steady-state GNE.
-However, this raises the question if the pair $(x_s,u_s)$ is also optimal in terms of the entire population performance measure $J(x,u)$.
+However, this raises the question if the pair $(x_s,u_s)$ is also the best performing GNE (of potentially very many GNEs) in terms of the entire population performance measure $J_N(x,u)$ from \eqref{eq:overallJ}.
 To investigate this, we define optimal steady state operation and suboptimal operation, following~\cite[Def.
-2]{mueller2015role}. \begin{dfn}[Optimal operation of RHG]~\\ The GNEP~\eqref{eq:MPCPerAgent} is \textit{optimally operated at steady-state}, if for each $\mathbf{x}\in \bb{X}_0$ and each game pair $(x,u)\in \mc{S}^{\text{ NE}}_N(\mathbf{x}) $ the following holds $\forall k\in \mathbb{I}_{\geq 0 }$:
+2]{mueller2015role}. \begin{dfn}[Optimal game operation]~\\ The GNEP~\eqref{eq:MPCPerAgent} is \textit{optimally operated at a steady-state GNE}, if for each $\mathbf{x}\in \bb{X}_0$ and each game pair $(x,u)\in \mc{S}^{\text{ GNE}}_N(\mathbf{x}) $ the following holds $\forall k\in \mathbb{I}_{\geq 0 }$

-it is \textit{suboptimally operated off steady state} if~\eqref{eq:OptOperation} holds in a strict sense. \end{dfn} Optimal steady-state GNE operation implies that no feasible game pair of~\eqref{eq:MPCPerAgent} can have a better (asymptotic) average performance than the performance of the steady-state GNE $(x_s, u_s)$, and suboptimal operation off steady-state means the performance is strictly worse or ``passes by'' $x_s$ infinitely often.
-Next, we relate strict dissipativity of~\eqref{eq:MPCPerAgent} to optimal operation at $(x_s,u_s)$. \begin{prp} Suppose the set $\mc{S}_{\infty}^{GNE}(\x) \not= \emptyset $, then if GNEP\,\eqref{eq:MPCPerAgent} is strictly dissipative with respect to $(x_s,u_s)$ following Definition~\ref{dfn:StrictDiss}, it is optimally operated at the steady-state GNE $(x_s,u_s)$ and suboptimally operated off steady state. \end{prp}
+for $(x_s,u_s) \in \mc{S}_s^{\text{ GNE}}(\mathbf{x})$.
+It is \textit{suboptimally operated off steady state GNE} if~\eqref{eq:OptOperation} holds in a strict sense. \end{dfn} Optimal steady-state GNE operation implies that no feasible game pair of~\eqref{eq:MPCPerAgent} can have a better (asymptotic) average performance than the performance of the steady-state GNE $(x_s, u_s)$, and suboptimal operation off steady-state means the performance is strictly worse or ``passes by'' $x_s$ infinitely often.
+Next, we relate strict dissipativity of~\eqref{eq:MPCPerAgent} to optimal operation at $(x_s,u_s)$. \begin{prp} Suppose that the set $\mc{S}_{\infty}^{GNE}(\x) \not= \emptyset $, then if GNEP\,\eqref{eq:MPCPerAgent} is strictly dissipative with respect to $(x_s,u_s)$ following Definition~\ref{dfn:StrictDiss} and with bounded storage, it is optimally operated at the steady-state GNE $(x_s,u_s)$ and suboptimally operated off steady state. \end{prp}